Weak approximation and the Hilbert property for Campana points: Introduction

 \section{Introduction}

 The theory of Campana points offers the enticing prospect of being able to interpolate between rational and integral points.
-Further, it naturally lends itself to number-theoretic problems involving \emph{$m$-full} solutions of homogeneous equations.
+With this prospect comes the hope that results and techniques from the study of rational points may be pulled into the Campana realm, from which they may shed light on the mysterious world of integral points.
+Further, the theory naturally lends itself to number-theoretic problems involving \emph{$m$-full} solutions of homogeneous equations.
 (Given $m \in \mathbb{Z}_{\geq 2}$, we say that $n \in \mathbb{Z}$ is $m$-full if $p \mid n$ implies $p^m \mid n$ for all primes $p$.)
-Despite their arithmetic appeal, questions regarding the geometric abundance and distribution of Campana points remain largely unanswered outside of the case of curves (\cite{CAM05,KPS}, \cite[Appendix]{SME}).
+The study of solutions to equations with stipulations on prime decomposition is well-established within number theory.
+For instance, the Erd\H{o}s--Mollin--Walsh conjecture asserts that the system of linear equations $x+1 = y$, $y+1=z$ has no solutions in $m$-full numbers for $m=2$ (thus for any $m \geq 2$).
+Despite their arithmetic appeal, questions regarding the geometric abundance and distribution of Campana points remain largely unanswered outside of the case of curves: for curves, the orbifold version of the Mordell conjecture has been proved over function fields in characteristic zero by Campana (\cite{CAM05}) and in positive characteristic by Kebekus, Pereira and Smeets \cite{KPS}, while Smeets showed in \cite[Appendix]{SME} that the analogous result over number fields is implied by the $abc$ conjecture.
 In particular, the question of whether the Campana points of an orbifold are thin is open even for the most elementary orbifold structures on projective space.
 Thin sets play an important role in modern refinements of Manin's conjecture originally due to Peyre \cite{PEY}, in which the exceptional set is thin (see \cite[Thm.~1.3]{LR} and \cite[Thm.~1.1]{BHB} for examples and \cite[\S5]{LST} for an overview).
-Recently, a Manin-type conjecture for Campana points was formulated by Pieropan, Smeets, Tanimoto and V\'arilly-Alvarado \cite[Conj.~1.1]{PSTVA}, in which the exceptional set is also thin, and so the study of thin sets of Campana points is well-motivated.
+Recently, a Manin-type conjecture for Campana points was formulated by Pieropan, Smeets, Tanimoto and V\'arilly-Alvarado \cite[Conj.~1.1]{PSTVA}, in which the exceptional set is also thin.
+Work of the second author \cite[\S7]{STR} and of Shute \cite{SHU1, SHU2} suggests issues around the conjecture's predicted leading constant, as asymptotics without the removal of a thin set may produce a different leading constant, and it is not clear which thin set to remove in order to reconcile this difference.
+However, hope remains of a Campana analogue of the thin set formulation of Manin's conjecture, and the exponents in all asymptotics to date agree with the conjecture with those in \cite[Conj.~1.1]{PSTVA}, hence the study of thin sets of Campana points is well-motivated.